danqingmk/OpenVS_PyaiVS/docs/tutorial.rst

 Now we have a trained model that appears to perform well in distinguishing likely ABCG2 inhibitors.
 The next step is to use this model for virtual screening.

-Virtual Screening with the Trained Model
+**Virtual Screening with the Trained Model**

 Virtual screening involves taking a large collection of candidate compounds (for example, a chemical library or database) and using our model to predict which of those compounds are likely to be active (in this case, ABCG2 inhibitors).
 PyaiVS provides a function virtual_screen.model_screen(...) for this purpose.

 Before running the screening, prepare your library of candidate compounds in a format that PyaiVS can process.
 This might be a SMILES file (each line is a SMILES and perhaps an identifier) or a CSV with a SMILES column, or another format that the virtual_screen module supports.
-For our example, let's assume we have a file virtual_library.smi that contains hundreds or millions of SMILES of compounds to screen.
+For our example, let's assume we have a file base.csv that contains thousands of SMILES of compounds to screen.

 Using the trained model (from the previous step) and the library file, we can execute the virtual screening as follows: